-- 1 Use a plastic scribe to pry open the bottom edge of the display bezel beginning from the recesses near the hinges. - Work your way around the edges of the display bezel to release it from the display back cover. - 3 Remove the display bezel off the display back cover.
+- 1 Use a plastic scribe to pry open the bottom edge of the display bezel beginning from the recesses near the hinges. - 2 Work your way around the edges of the display bezel to release it from the display back cover and antenna assembly. - 3 Remove the display bezel off the display back-cover and antenna assembly.